Rediet Abebe

 Rediet Abebe (Amharic: ረድኤት አበበ; born 1991) is an Ethiopian computer scientist working in algorithms and artificial intelligence.
-She is an Assistant Professor of Computer Science at the University of California, Berkeley.
+She is an assistant professor of computer science at the University of California, Berkeley.
 Previously, she was a Junior Fellow at the Harvard Society of Fellows.

 Abebe's research develops mathematical and computational frameworks for examining questions related to inequality and distributive justice.
-She co-founded the multi-institutional interdisciplinary research initiatives MD4SG and Black in AI.
+She co-founded the multi-institutional interdisciplinary research initiatives Mechanism Design for Social Good (MD4SG) and Black in AI.

 Early life and education

-Abebe was born and raised in Addis Ababa, Ethiopia.
+Abebe was born in 1991 in Addis Ababa, Ethiopia, and grew up in the same city.
 She was educated in the Ethiopian National Curriculum at Nazareth School before winning a competitive merit-based scholarship to attend the International Community School of Addis Ababa for high school.

 Abebe attended Harvard University where she earned a Bachelor of Arts degree in mathematics and later a Master of Science degree in applied mathematics.
 As an undergraduate, she co-authored research papers in mathematics, physics, and public health.
 While at Harvard, Abebe contributed to The Harvard Crimson as a staff writer, where she focused on the Cambridge public school system (2009-2011).

 After college, she attended the University of Cambridge as the Governor William Shirley Scholar at Pembroke College.
 She completed Part III of the Mathematics Tripos and earned a Master of Advanced Studies in pure mathematics under the supervision of Imre Leader.

 Abebe completed her doctoral degree in computer science at Cornell University, where she was advised by Jon Kleinberg.
 Her dissertation made notable contributions across multiple fields in computer science, receiving the 2020 ACM SIGKDD Dissertation Award and an honorable mention for the ACM SIGecom Dissertation Award.
 She is the first Black woman to complete a Ph.D. in computer science in the university's history.